superernie77/java-10-playground/README.md

 Collection of JUnit 5 Tests showing new language features and APIs of Java 10

 - Type Interference (LocalInteference.java)
-- new Option.orElseThow Method
+- new Optional.orElseThow Method (OptionalOrElseThowTest.java)
-- unmodifiable List with Collector
+- unmodifiable List with Collector (UnmodifiableCollectionTest.java)